-A statement of the rights and resources to which Parties are entitled including Respondent's right to be presumed not in violation for the alleged misconduct, statement that a determination regarding whether the Respondent is in violation is made at the conclusion of the student conduct process, the right to a Support Person and/or Advisor of their choice who may but is not required to be an attorney, and the right to inspect and review evidence.
+A statement of the rights and resources to which Parties are entitled, including Respondent's right to be presumed not in violation for the alleged misconduct, a statement that a determination regarding whether the Respondent is in violation will be made at the conclusion of the student conduct process, the right to an Advisor of their choice who may be but is not required to be an attorney, and the right to inspect and review evidence.

-If the investigation reveals the existence of additional or different allegations, the Director may issue a revised Notice of Allegations.
+If the investigation reveals the existence of additional or different allegations, the University may issue a revised Notice of Allegations.